James Miller, Queen’s University

 Wang Fengnian and Li Zhengfeng.
 “The Eco-Ethical Implication of Daoist Consumption Idea.”
 Journal of Tsinghua University 6 (2002).

 Wang, Zhongjiang.
 Daoism Excavated: Cosmos and Humanity in Early Manuscripts.
-St. Petersburg, Florida: Three Pines Press, 2015.
+St. Petersburg, FL: Three Pines Press, 2015.

 Watts, Alan.
 Nature, Man, and Woman.
 New York: Vintage Books, 1991.